Pierre Colombet - Violin

 The Quatuor Ébène’s CDs, featuring recordings of music by Haydn, Bartók, Debussy, Fauré, Mozart and the Mendelssohn siblings have won numerous awards, including the Gramophone Award, the BBC Music Magazine Award and the Modern Classic Award.
 Their 2010 album Fiction with jazz arrangements, has only solidified their unique position in the chamber music scene, as well as their 2014 crossover CD Brazil, a collaboration with Stacey Kent, and their recent recording with Michel Portal, Eternal Stories (May 2017).
 In fall 2014, Erato released A 90th Birthday Celebration, a live recording (on CD and DVD) of Menahem Pressler’s birthday celebration concert with the Quatour Ébène in Paris.
 In 2015/2016 the musicians focused on the genre of the Lied.
 They collaborated with Philippe Jaroussky for the CD Green (Mélodies françaises) which won the BBC Music Magazine Award 2016 and published a Schubert CD which includes Lieder, recorded with Mathias Goerne (arranged for string quartet, baritone and bass by Raphaël Merlin) as well as the string quintet, recorded with Gautier Capuçon.

-From April 2019 through January 2020 the Quatuor Ébène will go on a world tour with the theme “Beethoven Live Around the World” with concerts in North America, South America, Africa, Australia & New Zealand, Asia and Europe.
-The quartet will appear in concert halls including the Perelman Theater Philadelphia, Sala São Paulo, Melbourne Recital Centre, and the Pierre Boulez Saal in Berlin.
-Each of these seven tours will end with a live recording of the last concert.
-These recordings will be released in a box in 2020 by Erato.
+From April 2019 through January 2020 Quatuor Ébène went on a world tour with the theme “Beethoven Live Around the World” with concerts in North America, South America, Africa, Australia & New Zealand, Asia and Europe.
+Each of these seven tours resulted in a live recording (Perelman Theater Philadelphia, Wiener Konzerthaus, Suntory Hall Tokyo, Sala São Paulo, Melbourne Recital Centre, Alliance Française Nairobi, Philharmonie de Paris).
+These Beethoven recordings have been released as a box set by Warner/Erato in Spring 2020.

-The quartet will indeed present the complete Beethoven cycle in 2020 for their 20th anniversary as well as for 250th jubilee of the composer in concert halls including Carnegie Hall New York, the Alte Oper Frankfurt, the Wiener Konzerthaus, the Concertgebouw Brugge, the Philharmonie de Paris and at the Verbier Festival.
+On the occasion of its 20th anniversary and the 250th birthday of Ludwig van Beethoven, the quartet will perform the complete Beethoven cycle in 2020 at Carnegie Hall in New York, Alte Oper Frankfurt, Vienna Konzerthaus, Concertgebouw Brugge, Philharmonie de Paris, and the Verbier Festival.

 Please do not make any changes, omissions or additions unless authorized by artist management.